Jrmcuervo/vet-clinic-db/README.md

 # 📖 [Animals_Database] <a name="about-project"></a>

-**[Animal Database]** The aim of this project is to create a veterinary clinic's database system.
+**[Animals Database]** The aim of this project is to create a veterinary clinic's database system.
 The database consists of various tables that hold data regarding animals, their owners, clinic staff, and appointments.
 The objective is to develop a robust database structure that allows for effective management and organization of information associated with the clinic's activities and the well-being of its patients.

 ## 🛠 Built With <a name="built-with"></a>